Jesubalan19/EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-/README.md

 ![image](https://github.com/vasanthkumarch/EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-/assets/36288975/00e1751d-44e6-41e3-b261-717a657861be)
 The Module
 In addition, the sensor includes an electronic module that connects the probe to the Arduino.

-The module generates an output voltage based on the resistance of the probe, which is available at an Analog Output (AO) pin.

-The same signal is fed to an LM393 High Precision Comparator, which digitizes it and makes it available at a Digital Output (DO) pin.

 ![image](https://github.com/vasanthkumarch/EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-/assets/36288975/85f21aed-ce9b-416c-8ad2-d0919eb32dbf)
 The module includes a potentiometer for adjusting the sensitivity of the digital output (DO).
 You can use it to set a threshold, so that when the soil moisture level exceeds the threshold, the module outputs LOW otherwise HIGH.
 This setup is very useful for triggering an action when a certain threshold is reached.
 For example, if the moisture level in the soil exceeds a certain threshold, you can activate a relay to start watering the plant.